-- Remove and let cool afterwards.
+- Remove and let cool afterward.
 Your herb should be dark green/brownish

 - Grind/crush herb if it isn’t already

-Okay so now you have your delicious cannabis all decarboxylated and water cured, you’re ready for the last steps!
+Okay, so now you have your delicious cannabis all decarboxylated and water cured, and you’re ready for the last steps!
 Making the butter itself!
-This is quite simple but you really don’t want to go wrong here and mess up your entire batch.
+This is quite simple, but you really don’t want to go wrong here and mess up your entire batch.